spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 # Prerequisites

-To complete this tutorial, you will need the following items:
+To complete this tutorial, you will need the following:
 <br/>

 * Access to a VMware vCenter environment where you will provision VMs as Edge hosts.
 You will need the server URL, login credentials, and names of the data center, data store, resource pool, folder, cluster, and DHCP enabled network.